Executive Airport Lounges: Are they worth the money?

 The Club Aspire Package

 The concept of a Club Aspire Lounge is that you pay a flat rate to enter until your departure from the airport.
+Imagine you’ve spent the past 30 minutes parking your car, shuttling to the airport and getting through security.
+What better than to relax in a luxurious lounge like Club Aspire.
 Once you’re admitted all food and most drinks (alcoholic and soft drinks) are covered in the cost.
 You’ll also receive unlimited WiFi and have access to charging facilities.
 There is a set capacity in the lounges so they never feel over-busy and there’s always enough seating for all guests.
 With this in mind it’s advisable to book your visit ahead to guarantee a space.
 The cost of our visit was £20.99 per adult.
 Prices vary slightly dependent on airport and the time of year but tend to range from £18 to just over £25 per person.
 Children aged between 2-11 are charged at a slightly reduced rate of £17.99-£19.99.
 Children aged under 2 years of age are free of charge.

 The lounge suite was clearly signed from the main terminal.
 I was surprised to see that Aspire was only one of a number executive lounges available.
 Once we’d found Aspire there was a short wait whilst the receptionist saw to two customers ahead of us.
 We were then greeted warmly and told to find a place to sit and settle in.
 We had to enquire as to what the arrangements were for food and drink as this wasn’t obvious to us as first timers.
 We were informed that lunch was available from a hot and cold buffet and that all drinks were complementary from the bar with the exception of champagne and prosecco.